Forest-Economics-Goettingen/optimLanduse/README.md

 Amounting to 0.387, the guaranteed performance of the multifunctional portfolio is considerably higher than the guaranteed performance of the current land-cover composition (0.089).
-Each of the indicators considered is thus fulfilled by at least 38.7% compared to its individual achievable level in the optimized portfolio.
+In the optimized portfolio, each of the indicators considered is thus fulfilled by at least 38.7% compared to its individual achievable level.
 The comparison of the performances of the currently observed land-cover composition (Fig. 4) with the performances of the multifunctional portfolio (Fig. 3) reveals that, for example, the performance of the financial stability is significantly higher in the optimized portfolio.
 The performance of meeting households needs and liquidity, for example, decreases significantly.
 The price to be paid for the best-possible compromise is